ocupop/context-library/src/content/pages/why.md

     eyebrow:
     heading: Why build another Astro component library?
     subtext: >-
-      I’m a big fan of the static web.
-And I love what the Astro team is making!
+      We're big fans of the static web.
+And we love what the Astro team is making!
+As more <a href="https://cloudcannon.com/partner-program/"
-      For the last couple of years I’ve been watching agencies and dev teams rebuild the same patterns in every project — carousels, page hero sections, accordions — often starting from scratch each time.
+      target="_blank" rel="noopener">partner agencies</a> are building client

-      With help from a bunch of people at CloudCannon I’ve built a component library for Astro that outputs static HTML and CSS, for the fastest delivery possible —&nbsp;all unbranded and adaptable for any project.
+      sites on CloudCannon, we wanted to provide a component library for Astro that outputs static HTML and CSS, for the fastest delivery possible —&nbsp;all unbranded and adaptable for any project.
     imageSource: /src/assets/images/component-library/sunset.jpg
     imageAlt: Sunset
     imageAspectRatio: portrait